xcube-dev/xcube-geodb/docs/source/testplan.md

-# Testplan for the geoDBclient and webAPI
+# Testplan for the geoDBclient

+## Authentication

+__Operations__:

+- Get access token from auth provider (i.e. auth0)

+__Test__:

+- Configure .env using client credentials only and auth method client-credentials
+- Configure .env using client credentials as well as user name and password and auth method password
+- Configure .env using method interactive

 ## Manage collections

 __Operations__:

-- Create a collection
+1. Create a collection
-- Insert into a collection
+2. Insert into a collection
-- Update a collection
+3. Update a collection
-- Delete from a collection
+4. Delete from a collection
-- Drop a collection
+5. Drop a collection
-- Add properties to a collection
+6. Add properties to a collection
-- Remove properties from a collection
+7. Remove properties from a collection

 __Test__: